 Pain Medicine Fellowship

-Massachusetts General Hospital’s Pain Medicine Fellowship is a 12-month Accreditation Council for Graduate Medical Education (ACGME)-accredited training program that primarily takes place in the Mass General Pain Management Center.
-The program strives to provide an exciting, challenging and fulfilling experience for the seven fellows admitted each year.
+Massachusetts General Hospital’s Pain Medicine Fellowship is a 12-month Accreditation Council for Graduate Medical Education (ACGME)-accredited training program that takes place primarily at the Mass General Pain Management Center.
+The program strives to provide a challenging and fulfilling experience for the seven fellows admitted each year.

-The ACGME-accredited Pain Medicine Fellowship at Massachusetts General Hospital is a 12-month program begun after successful completion of an ACGME-accredited residency program.
+The ACGME-accredited Pain Medicine Fellowship at Mass General is a 12-month program begun after successful completion of an ACGME-accredited residency program.

 - Liaison Committee on Medical Education (LCME)-accredited medical school